laqmarc/vite-react-spaceX-launches/README.md

 # vite-react-spaceX-launches
-testing spaceX API with react
+testing spaceX API with react and chakra-ui